Skip to main content

 Art Style

 Dilara Begum Jolly’s work explores the trauma of history, political turmoil, and gender identity.
-She brings to the fore themes of trauma inflicted upon the social body through references to the female body and gender analysis.
+She brings to the fore themes of trauma that has been inflicted upon the social body, and she does so through references to the female body and gender analysis.
 Initially trained as a painter, she has expanded her practice to include various mediums such as performance, video, and photography.
 In recent years, Jolly has developed a distinct way of addressing war-time sexual violence unleashed by the Pakistan army during the nine-month-long struggle for independence by the Bengalis.
-She has come a long way from her story-telling canvases of the 1980s and 1990s to her recent installations where lightboxes and soft sculptures often share space to create a theme that at once addresses the collective memories that often do not sit well with our patriarchal frame of mind.
+She has come a long way from her story-telling canvases of the 1980s and 1990s to her recent installations where lightboxes and soft sculptures often share space to emphasize themes connected to the collective memories.
+The artist dredges social-political history of Bangladesh and present her take in a way that often does not sit well with our patriarchal frame of mind.

 Gallery